WuerfelDev/PPP/README.md

 "PowerPoint Presenter" app &amp; watchapp
 <br>

+THIS CAN WORK, BUT IS VERY UNLIKELY TO.
+Interested?
+Let's revive this project :)

 This is a watchapp and an Android app which lets you do the PC's PowerPoint/LibreOffice/OpenOffice NEXT and BACK function.